St. John Parish Profile

 Increase productivity and profitability of Louisiana Agriculture

-• Provide educational and diagnostic home and farm visits.
+• Conduct educational and diagnostic home and farm visits.

 Reconnect with the community to promote the care and use of natural resources and protection of the environment

-• Conduct recertification class for pesticide handlers with LDAF
+• Conduct a recertification class for pesticide handlers, with LDAF.

 Helping youth thrive through 4-H Youth Development